RndMnkIII/Analogizer-Pocket-Alpha-Mission/docs/README.md

 ---

 [![Twitter Follow](https://img.shields.io/twitter/follow/rndmnkiii?style=social)](https://twitter.com/rndmnkiii)

-# SNK ASO/Alpha Mission Compatible Gateware IP Core
+# <ADAPTED FOR ANALOGIZER> SNK ASO/Alpha Mission Compatible Gateware IP Core

+Analogizer support added by RndMnkIII.
+See more in the Analogizer main repository: [Analogizer](https://github.com/RndMnkIII/Analogizer)

 Follow any core updates and news on my Twitter acount [@RndMnkIII](https://twitter.com/RndMnkIII). this project is a hobby but it requires investing in arcade game boards and specific tools, so any donation is welcome: [https://ko-fi.com/rndmnkiii](https://ko-fi.com/rndmnkiii).